-Anna Welch BA MA ACIfA Email anna.welch@archaeologists.net Anna is responsible for the implementation and communication of the Institute's training and professional development initiatives including CPD, workplace learning and apprenticeship programmes.
-She also supports our NVQ candidates and CIfA's Special Interest and Area Groups.
-Contact Anna if you have a query about careers and training in archaeology, including the NVQ3, workplace learning, Trailblazer apprenticeships and accredited degrees.
+Anna Welch BA MA ACIfA Email anna.welch@archaeologists.net Anna is responsible for the implementation and communication of the institute's training and professional development initiatives including CIfA approved CPD and training, apprenticeships, accredited degrees and supports ClfA's NVQ candidates.
+Contact Anna if you have a query about careers and training in archaeology.
+MEMBER ENGAGEMENT COORDINATOR